enspirit/predicate/README.md

 subsequent manipulations & reasoning.
 Please check the `Predicate::Factory` module for details.

-Some best-effort simplifications are also performed at construction and when boolean logic is used (and, or, not).
+Best-effort simplifications are also performed at construction and when boolean logic is used (and, or, not).
 For instance, `eq(:x, 6) & eq(:x, 10)` yields a `contradiction` predicate.
-There is currently no way to disable those simplifications, that were initially implemented for `Bmg`.
+There is currently no way to disable those simplifications that were initially implemented for `Bmg`.

 ## Building expressions